 Neogen manufactures a proprietary chemical reagent that glows in contact with microbial life.
 Mix some microbes (bacteria, amoeba, etc.) into the reagent and it will fluoresce with the characteristic color of a lightning bug.
 The more microbes, the brighter the glow.

-For many years, Neogen provided a handheld device to measure the very low levels of light given off by this reaction.
-But the device was plagued by reliability problems.
-Many devices spent more time being repaired and recalibrated than actually used.
-Furthermore, the device was over 12 years old and lacked many of the data/connectivity features that we now take for granted.
+For many years, Neogen offered a handheld device, the AccuPoint®, to measure the very low levels of light given off by the fluorescent reaction.
+Unfortunately, these devices often spent more time being repaired and recalibrated than actually used.
+Furthermore, the device lacked many of the data and connectivity features that we now take for granted.

 - Selection of a light-sensing technology appropriate to the application.

-- A very dark environment; a “light-proof” chamber within the instrument.
+- Development of a very dark environment; a “light-proof” chamber within the instrument.

-- Automated factory calibration of every single device to account for tiny variations in the behavior of light-sensing components.
-This priority ended up driving the entire engineering architecture.
+- Planned automated factory calibration of every single device to account for tiny variations in the behavior of light-sensing components.

 - A means to correct for variations in the environment, such as ambient temperature.

 - A method of recurrent calibration that could be performed, reliably, by a user without access to special tools or instruments.

 In addition, communication protocols for the new device were defined in cooperation with another firm already updating Windows-based software for analyzing the collected data.